What Are The Least Popular IB Subjects in 2025?

 It clashes with core subjects.
 If the only time slot for Dance conflicts with your Maths HL class, that's a non-starter.

-Our guides to the different IB options will help you decide for yourself!
+Our guides to the different IB options will help you decide if a niche subject is worth it.

 Here's a simple framework for making smart decisions about niche subjects.